-They forged an unbreakable bond with their creator as protectors of mortals.
-With that bond, the Lycans have served as guardians of humanity for centuries, ever-loyal to Aworyn and their sworn duty.
+The Lycans forged an unbreakable bond with their creator and served as guardians of humanity for centuries, ever-loyal to Aworyn and their sworn duty.

 Born from the moon with the unique mantle of a star entrusted to them by Aworyn, the Lycans dominated the world.
-In time, the Lycans mated with humans resulting in a subaltern line of half-breed Lycans.
+In time, the Lycans mated with humans resulting in a subaltern line of half-breed.

 It was a howl-ing injustice.

-With Lord Osric’s - the second Lycan King - decision to grant them freedom, the wolves were finally able to live on equal footing with the Lycans.
+With the second Lycan King’s decision to release the wolves from their service to the throne, they were finally able to live on equal footing with the Lycans.
 In no time, they spread around the Empire of Morrian in packs.
 Their newfound freedom wasn’t without danger, with their packs constantly hunted down and slaughtered by those who wished to keep the Lycans’ reign over the Empire of Morrian unquestioned.

 Lord Wulrics first decree came eleven years after the wolves were freed, compelling the wolves to submit to Eleadoi’s rule, again.
 His decree was met with mixed emotions by both the wolves and the people of Morrian, with some submitting and others fighting it.
 This unprecedented move drastically changed the future of the wolves.

-It was the beginning of the war between predecessors and ascendants.
-This monumental decision forever altered the course of the Empire of Morrian, setting the stage for an epic battle between old and new powers.
+It was the beginning of the war between predecessor and ascendant.
+This monumental decision forever altered the course of the Empire of Morrian, setting the stage for another epic battle between old and new powers.

-To the wolves, it did not matter whether there had been any divine intervention at all.
-On the other hand, there were those who believed that the gods did intervene by freeing them from Eleadoi’s rule.
+To most wolves, it didn’t matter whether the gods intervened at all.
+But there were those who believed that the gods intervened by freeing them from the king’s rule.

-The Krelon pack led by Alpha Elliot Chavére and his Luna Raven, were pursued for months by Lord Wulric’s sentinels until they found safe haven in the mountains near the border of the Empire.
+The Krelon pack led by Alpha Elliot Chavére and his Luna Raven Semmeline, were pursued for months by Lord Wulric’s sentinels until they found safe haven in the mountains near the border of the Empire.

-That night, Elliott was chased by prowling Lycan sentinels and he followed the pull of the waning moon south.
-Blood-stained and on the verge of death, he begged Aworyn to save him- to save the wolves.
+Elliott Chavére, chased by prowling Lycan sentinels followed the pull of the waning moon south of the Empire.
+Blood-stained and on the verge of death, he prayed to Aworyn to save him- to save the wolves.
 For that split second, in that moment, a spark of faith ignited in his chest, a single flame that would remain lit until the day he died.

-And that time, Aworyn finally answered his plea, bestowing on him an ancient power with a single howl that still echoes in the night.
+And as luck would have it, Aworyn finally answered, bestowing on him an ancient power with a single howl that still echoes in the night.